 We have been to Cape Cod often but are looking for unusual things to see and do this Sept.
 Also recommended restaurants.

 Depends on what type of resort you prefer.
 Green Harbor Waterfront in Falmouth is a great, affordable resort for families.
-Chatham Bars Inn (Chatham), and Wequassett Resort & Golf Club (E. Harwich) are perfect for an upscale vacation. over 7 years ago
+Chatham Bars Inn (Chatham), and Wequassett Resort & Golf Club (E. Harwich) are perfect for an upscale vacation. almost 8 years ago